House of Torture: Formation; Evil's leadership (2021–2026)

-On January 22, 2024 at The New Beginning in Nagoya, Evil defeated Tama Tonga to win the NEVER Openweight Championship for the third time.
-On February 23 at The New Beginning in Sapporo: Night 1, Sho defeated Desperado to win the IWGP Junior Heavyweight Championship, and Evil successfully defended the NEVER Openweight Championship against Shota Umino.
-On March 6 at NJPW's 52nd Anniversary Show, All Elite Wrestling's Jack Perry joined the stable after defeating Umino, but silently left the group on May 11 at Resurgence.
-On April 6 at Sakura Genesis, Evil lost the NEVER Openweight Championship back to Shingo Takagi.
-On June 16 at New Japan Soul: Night 1, Sho lost the IWGP Junior Heavyweight Championship back to Desperado in a Steel Cage match.
-In August, the relationship between House of Torture and Bullet Club War Dogs started to deteriorate, leading to various conflicts between both stable's members in their head-to-head match in the 2024 G1 Climax.
-This led to Bullet Club leader David Finlay, who had previously excommunicated the other sub-groups in the past, expelling House of Torture from Bullet Club on September 26, with the stable becoming an independent entity separated from Bullet Club.
-On October 14 at King of Pro-Wrestling, Narita won the NJPW World Television Championship by defeating Jeff Cobb and Yota Tsuji in a three-way match.
+Starting 2024, HoT won two more championships: Evil won the NEVER Openweight Championship for the third time, while Sho won the IWGP Junior Heavyweight Championship.
+On March 6 at NJPW's 52nd Anniversary Show, All Elite Wrestling's Jack Perry joined the stable, but silently left the group on May 11 at Resurgence.
+Despite Evil lost his title to Shingo Takagi at Sakura Genesis, and Sho lost the title on June 16 at New Japan Soul: Night 1 to Desperado in a Steel Cage match at King of Pro-Wrestling, Narita won the NJPW World Television Championship.
+In August, a storyline began where the two Bullet Club factions (House of Torture and Bullet Club War Dogs), leading to Bullet Club leader David Finlay to expell House of Torture from Bullet Club on September 26, with the stable becoming an independent entity separated from Bullet Club.